 Campaign-finance accountability: Santos’s case highlights the dangers of lax enforcement and the need for transparency in political fundraising.

 For George Santos, his prison days are over.
-For victims of his crimes, however, the relief may be limited.
 For the American public, this episode serves as a reminder of the intersection between politics and justice—and the unresolved tensions that lie there.